ABDULAH-ab/BDA-A3/README.md

 ---

-### Files
+### Files $ DB
-- *preprocessor.py*: Preprocesses the initial data.
+- `pre_processor.py`: Preprocesses the initial data.
-- *Producer.py*: Ingests data into Kafka topics from a JSON formatted file.
+- `Producer.py`: Ingests data into Kafka topics from a JSON formatted file.
-- *Consumer.py (Apriori Implementation)*: Processes the streamed data to compute frequent itemsets using the sliding apriori algorithm
+- `consumer1_Apriori.py`: Processes the streamed data to compute frequent itemsets using the sliding apriori algorithm
-- *Kafka Consumer (PCY Implementation)*: Processes the streamed data to compute frequent itemsets using the sliding pcy algorithm
+- `consumer2_PCY.py`: Processes the streamed data to compute frequent itemsets using the sliding pcy algorithm
-- *Kafka Consumer (Custom Implementation)*: Processes the streamed data to compute frequent itemsets.
+- `consumer3_son.py`: Processes the streamed data to compute frequent itemsets.
 - *MongoDB*: Stores the results of the data processing, allowing for efficient retrieval and storage of large volumes of itemset data.

 ---